abailly/abailly.github.io/drafts/the-startup-experience.md

 day, strict automated tests, continuous integration and frequent releases.
 This made it possible to have rapid feedback from business people even if I was not sitting in the same room most of the time.
 We exposed our work process through Trello, used communication tools like Slack, Hangout, Skype, and tried a few others, and we managed to build a consensus across the whole development team on what was going on and what we had to do.
+We even manage to [pair program](https://pragprog.com/book/jkrp/remote-pairing) on a somewhat regular basis.

-Working remotely works under three conditions:
+As already advocated in [Remote](https://37signals.com/remote) book, working remotely works under some conditions:

+* *Distribute whole team*: Having most of the team colocated with one or two persons distributed does not work,
 * *Trust the people*: You have to trust each other and assume everybody is doing his or her best,
 * *Communicate constantly*: You have to be very explicit about what you are doing, even if working alone, and you have to constantly try to detect and solve potential conflicts, misinterpretations, misunderstandings that could quickly degenerate,
-* *Don't use emails*: Emails are toxic and the very nature of email communication (or the way most people use them) makes it very easy to start spinning down.

-[Remote](https://37signals.com/remote) book provide a lot more good tips on why and how to work remotely.
+* *Use the right tools*: Emails are a useful tool but one which is often abused[^8], we need "hotter" media like chat, video/phone...

+[Buffer](https://open.buffer.com/) is a good example of a company that has chosen to be fully distributed and is very transparent on how it works on a daily basis.

 # ...
 But it needs energy